hawkinsw/medava/README.md

 and that's no coincidence -- they are doing the exact same thing!

-Now, if you don't think *that's* cool, then ...
+Now, if you don't think _that's_ cool, then ...

-Remember all that time ago when we talked about *why* we had to define the `isTemperatureRangeAcceptable` to take two `Double`s (which are actually classes and not primitives) instead of `double`s (which are primitives and not classes)?
+Remember all that time ago when we talked about _why_ we had to define the `isTemperatureRangeAcceptable` to take two `Double`s (which are actually classes and not primitives) instead of `double`s (which are primitives and not classes)?
 Well, now you know the answer.
-If we declared the `isTemperatureRangeAcceptable` method in a way that it took two primitive `double`s we would not have been able to use reflections's `getMethod` function.
+If we declared the `isTemperatureRangeAcceptable` method in a way that it took two primitive `double`s we would not have been able to use reflections's `getMethod` function[^3].
 Do you see the problem?
 The `getMethod` method expects its caller to describe the method to be looked up to have parameters that can be described with a list of classes.
 Well, primitives do not have classes.
 So, we defined the function to take `Double`s -- a class that basically mimics the equivalent primitive type.
-Yes, it *is* annoying!
+Yes, it _is_ annoying!

+[^3]: As of Java 5.0 (originally known as Java 1.5 internally) and the (third specification of the Java language](https://docs.oracle.com/javase/specs/jls/se6/jls3.pdf) there _is_ a Java feature named [autoboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) that does make it possible to use `getMethod` on methods that have primitive-typed parameters.
+To specify that the parameters are primitives rather than instances of `class`es, the caller of the `getMethod` method would use the [`.class`](https://docs.oracle.com/javase/specs/jls/se22/html/jls-15.html#jls-ClassLiteral) method on the primitive type.
+For example, if the `isTemperatureRangeAcceptable` method took two `double`s, the caller of the `getMethod` method would specify `double.class` as the parameter type.
+Neat!

 Now let's turn our attention to the `Hospital` class and reflect (hi-ooooooooooooo) on the code there.
 The troublesome spot is the `receive` function where the `Hospital` assumes that the object unloaded from the `Transporter` has a certain set of methods.
 We will use reflection and the `getMethod` function to determine whether each object that is unloaded supports the required methods.
 Upgrade the `receive` method with the following code: